Embracing the Good Work of Building Sexual Intimacy In Marriage

-When we wait for our feelings to lead us, sex will eventually begin to feel like a chore.
+When we’re always waiting for our feelings to lead us, sex can eventually begin to feel like a chore.

-However, when we change the conversation in our heads and understand we can jump in, no matter how we feel at the moment, intimacy becomes less of mystery and more of an adventure.
+However, when we change the conversation in our heads and do the internal work of health, intimacy can becomes less of mystery and more of an adventure.

 Once you decide to jump in, the other thing you need to remember is to stay locked in!